 When you scan a document that has text or numeric data on it, you are able to read and understand what is written in the scanned image.
 However, to a computer, the resulting image file is just as meaningless an assortment of pixels as a landscape photo.
 In order to transform this information into an editable format that you can search through, copy, and modify without retyping it manually, you will need Optical Character Recognition (OCR) software.

 There is a wide variety of OCR software available.
 While they all share the ability to convert images of machine printed (not handwritten) text or numbers into an editable format, the various software often have different features, accuracy, prices, and language options.

 Add-on license is available for ABBYY FineReader Server to add Chinese, Japanese & Korean (CJK) language support.
-Thai character recognition language pack is also available, but is sold separately from CJK.
+Thai and Vietnamese character recognition language pack are now included in ABBYY FineReader Server licenses.

 Kofax OmniPage Standard converts paper, picture, and PDF files into editable documents to save you considerable time and money by eliminating retyping.
 Your documents look just like the original – complete with text, tables, and graphics.
 OmniPage uses superior character accuracy to precisely format your documents so you can easily make changes.

 Kofax OmniPage Ultimate has several unique features that make it stand out for a variety of applications.
 Some of these include auto-redaction, SharePoint integration, automatic filing with barcodes, PDF auto-bookmarking, form data collection and MFP support.
 Most of these new features are not available in the Standard edition.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.